 All fruits which are so small do pose this risk.
 But luckily, olives don’t really contain anything that can be toxic to our dogs, unlike say- cherries.

-So, all parts of an olive are apparently safe for dogs to eat.
-So far, the research on this area shows that olives don’t contain anything harmful which could lead to immediate poisoning.
+So, all parts of olive are apparently safe for dogs to eat.
+So far, the research in this area shows that olives don’t contain anything harmful which could lead to immediate poisoning.

-The pits in an olive though, are just the right size to get stuck inside the digestive track of our canine friend and lead to intestinal blockages.
+The pits in an olive though, are just the right size to get stuck inside the digestive tract of our canine friend and lead to intestinal blockages.